 (b) causing or permitting grazing by livestock.

-19. Protection of river bed
+19. River bed, restrictions on digging in

 (1) A person must not, unless the person has a permit to do so, dig in the bed or subsoil beneath any waters in the Riverpark.